The Stretch Factor of Hexagon-Delaunay Triangulations: Introduction

 After three decades of research, we know that the worst case stretch factor of $\ocircle$-Delaunay triangulations is somewhere between $1.5932$ and $1.998$.
 Unfortunately, the techniques that have been developed so far seem inadequate for proving a tight stretch factor bound.

 Rather than attempting to improve further the bounds on the stretch factor of $\ocircle$-Delaunay triangulations, we follow an alternative approach.
 Just like Chew turned to $\triangle$- and $\square$-Delaunay triangulations to develop insights useful for showing that $\ocircle$-Delaunay triangulations are spanners, we make use of Delaunay triangulations defined using regular polygons to develop techniques for computing tight stretch factor bounds.
 Delaunay triangulations based on regular polygons are known to be spanners (Bose et al.~\cite{BCCS08}).
-Tight bounds are known for $\triangle$-Delaunay triangulations~\cite{Chew89} and also for $\square$-Delaunay triangulations (Bonichon et. al.~\cite{BGHP15}) as shown in Table~\ref{ta:related}.
-This paper is part of a project that builds on these results to extend them to Delaunay triangulations defined using other regular polygons.
-The motivation is that the work results in the development of techniques that may be useful for proving a tight bound on the stretch factor of $\ocircle$-Delaunay triangulations.
+Tight bounds are known for $\triangle$-Delaunay triangulations~\cite{Chew89} and also for $\square$-Delaunay triangulations (Bonichon et al.~\cite{BGHP15}) as shown in Table~\ref{ta:related}.

-In this paper, we show that the worst case stretch factor of { \varhexagon}-Delaunay triangulations is two.
-We think that the techniques we have developed to obtain this result are at least as important as the result.
+In this paper, we show that the worst case stretch factor of { \varhexagon}-Delaunay triangulations is 2.
+We present an overview of our proof in Section~\ref{sec:main}. \iftoggle{abstract} {The overview makes use of three lemmas whose detailed proofs are ommitted; the proofs (briefly discussed in Sections~\ref{sec:gentle}, \ref{sec:proofA}, and \ref{sec:proofB}) are in the full version of the paper (Appendix).} {The overview makes use of three lemmas whose detailed proofs are in Sections~\ref{sec:gentle}, \ref{sec:proofA}, and \ref{sec:proofB}.} We think that our main contribution consists of two techniques that we use to compute tight upper bounds on the stretch factor of particular types of { \varhexagon}-Delaunay triangulations.
+In Section~\ref{sec:conclusion} we review the role of the techniques in the paper and explore their potential to be applied to other kinds of Delaunay triangulations.